Mothra (film): Writing

 Prior to the original story being written, Toho held story meetings to discuss ideas.
 One of the ideas included to have Mothra emit a ray beam.
 While writing the original story The Glowing Fairies and Mothra, Nakamura chose a giant moth because he wanted a creature that underwent a transformation.
 Producer Tanaka later confirmed that the female perspective for the film was suggested by another producer during the early planning stages.
 This inspired Tanaka to come up with the idea for the Shobijin and their roles as guardian spirits of a South Seas island.
 The character Zen'ichirō Fukuda was named after the writers of the original story.

-In the original story, Fukuda is not on the initial expedition and ventures to Infant Island alone later; the natives reveal to Fukuda the legend of Infant Island; the mythology behind Infant Island include Christian-like overtones which features two Gods (Ajima, the male God of Eternal Night and Ajiko, the Goddess of Daylight) conceiving a giant glowing egg, smaller eggs, and a pair of humans who reproduce and repopulate the island; the smaller eggs hatch caterpillars which turn to moths and fly away, which enrages Ajima to condemn all living things to death and commits suicide by tearing himself apart in four pieces; heart broken, Ajiko also commits suicide by also tearing her body apart in four pieces, which turn into four small immortal fairies dedicated to serving Mothra of the giant glowing egg.
+In the original story, Fukuda is not on the initial expedition and ventures to Infant Island alone later.
+The natives reveal to Fukuda the legend of Infant Island, with the mythology behind Infant Island including Christian-like overtones which feature two gods (Ajima, the God of Eternal Night and Ajiko, the Goddess of Daylight) conceiving a giant glowing egg, smaller eggs, and a pair of humans who reproduce and repopulate the island.
+The smaller eggs hatch caterpillars which turn into moths and fly away, which enrages Ajima to condemn all living things to death and commits suicide by tearing himself into four pieces.
+Heartbroken, Ajiko also commits suicide by also tearing herself into four pieces, which turn into four small, immortal fairies dedicated to serving Mothra of the giant glowing egg.

 Fukuda remains on the island and is later awakened by Nelson's gunfire, witnessing Nelson kidnapping the Shobijin and the natives ritual.
 Michiko was originally written as Chujo's assistant and the leader of a protest group that unsuccessfully pressures Nelson to release the Shobijin.
-The original story featured political parallels to a then controversial ratification of a security treaty between Japan and the United States, however, Sekizawa omitted the political backdrop in his version.
+The original story featured political parallels to a then controversial ratification of a security treaty between Japan and the United States; however, Sekizawa omitted the political backdrop in his version.
 The original story featured the Rolisican ambassador sending a fleet to protect Nelson and his property from Mothra.